Ted Galdi: Bestselling Author

 3 Comments

-Do you want to boost online sales for your business?
-Social media is a great way to do that, however, you can't simply post the same links to your sales pages on a bunch of different platforms and expect your revenue to climb.
-In this article, I give you 5 key social media marketing tips to leverage the major apps to your advantage.
+Are you an author looking to boost online sales for your books?
+Social media is a great way to do that, however, you can't just post links to your retailer pages on a bunch of different platforms and expect your sales to climb.
+In this article, I go over 5 social media marketing tips for authors.

 Social media marketing tips - Ted Galdi

-1. Use social media within a broader funnel strategy
+1. Use social media within a broader author marketing strategy

 Sales funnel

-Instead of treating your social media strategy as a standalone part of your business, view it as one part of your broader funnel strategy.
-Before investing time into social media, first map out your marketing funnel.
+Instead of treating social media as a standalone initiative, view it as one part of your broader author funnel strategy.
+So, before investing time into social media, first map out your marketing funnel.

-In case you're not certain what a marketing funnel is, it's a series of marketing tactics that convert people who've never heard of your brand into loyal customers...
+In case you're not certain what a marketing funnel for authors is, it's a series of marketing tactics that convert readers who haven't yet heard of an author into loyal book buyers...

 Marketing funnel